juanclopgar97/python_sharp/README.md

 1. C# implements events as a collection of callbacks that will be executed in some point of time, this collection of functions are called **Delegates**, invoking(executing) the delegate will cause the execution of all functions(callables) in its collection.

-2. delegates are not publicly expose commonly due security reasons, as the fields/attributes have to be encapsulated, delegates as well, and the way to encapsulate them is with events. fileds/attributes are to properties as delegates are to events.
+2. delegates are not publicly expose, commonly due security reasons, as the fields/attributes have to be encapsulated, delegates as well, and the way to encapsulate them is with events.
+Fields/attributes are to properties as delegates are to events.

-3. Properties encapsulate fields/attributes with 2 functions/methods called "get" and "set" functions/methods which define the logic and specify how data should be GET and SET out of the object, in C# events encapsulate delegates with 2 functions as well called "add" and "remove" functions which define the logic and specify how functions/subscribers should be added or removed out of the delegate.
+3. Properties encapsulate fields/attributes with 2 functions/methods called "get" and "set", which define the logic of how data should be GET and SET out of the object, in C# events encapsulate delegates with 2 functions as well called "add" and "remove", which define the logic of how functions/subscribers should be added or removed out of the delegate.

-With these 2 objetives explained and the basic module introduction finished, lets jump into the use cases!

 ## Installation